bennettl/calc-challenge/README.md

+## FEWD CODE CHALLENGE

 In this challenge, you are going to create a calculator with text inputs and buttons.
 You'll need to handle events and manipulate the DOM to show the result.

-## Exercise

 #### Requirements